Program Action Teams

 How is the Cooperative Extension System responding?

-The Cooperative Extension System has over 200 unique RCL-related education programs being implemented throughout the country.
+The Cooperative Extension System currently supports more than 200 education programs related to community and land stewardship across the country.

-ECOP’s Program Action Team (PAT) on RCL developed the following three Priority Areas in 2021:
+ECOP’s Program Action Team (PAT) on RCL identified three priority areas:

-With these foci in mind, the PAT will endeavor the following:
+With these priorities in mind, the PAT will:

-- Initiate partnerships that can advance programming at a national level
+• Build partnerships that advance programming at scale

 What difference is Cooperative Extension making?